-Jo Brooks - Psychotherapy & Counselling BA (Hons) UKCP & UKATA Reg
+Jo Brooks - Counselling & Psycotherapy BA (Hons) UKCP & UKATA Reg

 Hello - I'm Jo.
 I am a qualified and experienced therapist, offering effective therapy for a wide range of issues in a professional and confidential setting.
 There are lots of therapists out there, and each one has a unique style.
 Mine is to focus on positive changes my clients can make to feel better now.
 While the past may give us some helpful insights creating opportunity for greater awareness and understanding, I help my clients look optimistically to the future.

 “I am committed to working with a client to support them becoming who they truly are, to let go of difficulties and to move on.
 Building a relationship of trust and honesty is at the heart of my practice.”

 As a qualified Humanistic Counsellor and trainee (CTA) Psychotherapist my work is based on Transactional Analysis, which addresses people’s reinforcing beliefs and behaviours.
 Together we will look at what has brought you into therapy, and explore your thoughts and feelings to help you gain insight to how past events, a problem in the present, or fears for the future may be affecting your daily living.
 Sometimes people just want to know more about themselves.

 As our therapeutic relationship grows and strengthens, we jointly begin to understand how you perceive your situation, what you want to change about it and what is holding you back.
 Therapy can help you make permanent changes in your life and to your emotional growth and well-being.
 This is because therapy is about offering a supported environment, as well as a new relationship - where you can learn to do things differently, learn to take control of your life, learn to be different, whilst also understanding yourself and others better.

 As each individual or couple that I see is different, I tailor my work to your individual needs.

 “Communication and listening are key skills that can be learned to help a relationship grow again.”